 In fact, several businesses have made six figures with email marketing alone.
 That’s how powerful it is.
 But of course, you have to pull the right strings to be successful.
 I’ll teach you how, right now.

-You don’t need hundreds of thousands of email subscribers to make money from your email list.
-Read that again.
+People often think that they'll need hundreds of thousands of email subscribers to make a ton of money from their email list.
+However, that's not entirely true.

 What you do need are subscribers.
 But you already knew that.